 With the growth in popularity of emojis, certain internet pioniers have been asking themselves if it was possible to use emojis in a domain name.
 Without wasting time, they have already made the first emoji domain and have been renewed over and over the past coupple of the years even no one was noticing its importance.

-Today, more 63% of social media include visual contents and emojis are a big part of it.
+more 63% of social media include visual contents and emojis are a big

 In fact its part of our online language, on any platform, you wouldnt be able to escape the cute yellow faces expressions.